North Yorkshire: History

-North Yorkshire was formed on 1 April 1974 as a result of the Local Government Act 1972, and covered most of the lands of the historic North Riding of Yorkshire, as well as northern parts of the West Riding of Yorkshire, northern and eastern East Riding of Yorkshire and the former county borough of York.
-The new county was governed by North Yorkshire County Council and was wholly within the Yorkshire and the Humber region.
+North Yorkshire non-metropolitan and ceremonial county was formed on 1 April 1974 as a result of the Local Government Act 1972.
+It covered most of the North Riding of Yorkshire, as well as northern parts of the West Riding of Yorkshire, northern and eastern East Riding of Yorkshire and the former county borough of York.
+Northallerton, as the former county town for the North Riding, became North Yorkshire's county town.
+In 1993 the county was placed wholly within the Yorkshire and the Humber region.
+From 1974 to 1996 the area of the non-metropolitan county was the same as the area of the ceremonial county.
+The county was divided into eight districts (York, Craven, Hambleton, Harrogate, Richmondshire, Ryedale, Scarborough and Selby).